kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

 ### Priority class of the Kiali pod

-If you are using priority classess in your cluster, you can specify the priority class that will be set on the Kiali pod.
+If you are using priority classes in your cluster, you can specify the priority class that will be set on the Kiali pod.
 For example:

 ```yaml